 Top 15 RPA Use Cases in the Manufacturing Industry

 Supply chain management & optimization

-Invoice processing is a critical component of a manufacturing company's procure-to-pay (p2p) or source-to-pay (s2p) operations.
+Invoice processing is critical to a manufacturing company's procure-to-pay (p2p) or source-to-pay (s2p) operations.

-RPA (Robotic Process Automation) is a more efficient method of processing invoices.
+RPA (Robotic Process Automation) is a more efficient payment method.
 The above-mentioned invoice processing difficulty can be overcome by automating the entire process with RPA.
 Without any human intervention, all data will be updated in the appropriate systems.
-The process of collecting data from vendor invoice data, which are rule-based tasks, and sending it to the target system capturing invoices or matching invoices to accounts that run at configured intervals while sending a mail with the bills to be approved, is referred to as automation.
+The method of collecting data from vendor invoice data, which are rule-based tasks, and sending it to the target system capturing invoices or matching invoices to accounts that run at configured intervals while sending a mail with the bills to be approved, is referred to as automation.